 Natalie Portman - at The Gate with friends in Park Slope

-David Byrne - walking his bicycle in front of gallery openings in chelsea
+David Byrne - walking his bicycle in front of gallery openings

 David Cross? - maybe smoking in front of The Cloisters